Urinary incontinence surgery in women: The next step

 Most surgical procedures to treat stress incontinence fall into two main categories: sling procedures and bladder neck suspension procedures.

-The sling procedure that's best for you depends on your individual situation.
+The sling procedure that's best for you depends on your situation.
 Discussing the risks and benefits of each type of sling procedure with your doctor can help you make the right choice.

 No stitches are used to attach the tension-free sling, which is made from a strip of synthetic mesh tape.
 Instead, body tissue holds the sling in place.
 Eventually scar tissue forms in and around the mesh to keep it from moving.